-- Principle 1: Each semantic interoperability attribute differentiates between at least two maturity levels; - Principle 2: The improvement tables provide recommendations on how to improve maturity gradually for a specific semantic interoperability attribute; - Principle 3: When a digital public service does not yet reach the maximum level for a specific semantic interoperability attribute, a recommendation is given to make the step towards the next semantic interoperability level; - Principle 4: When a digital public service successfully attains the maximum maturity level for a semantic interoperability attribute, no recommendation is given8; - Principle 5: When the maturity improvement is not based on specific semantic interoperability characteristics per level, a sliding scale (e.g. from less to more) is used.
+- Principle 1: Each semantic interoperability items include 5 options, each one of them corresponding to one of the 5 interoperability levels; - Principle 2: The improvement tables provide recommendations on how to improve maturity gradually for a specific semantic interoperability attribute; - Principle 3: When a digital public service does not yet reach the maximum level for a specific semantic interoperability item, a recommendation is given to make the step towards the next semantic interoperability level; - Principle 4: When a digital public service successfully attains the maximum maturity level for a semantic interoperability item, no recommendation is given8; - Principle 5: When the maturity improvement is not based on specific semantic interoperability characteristics per level, a sliding scale (e.g. from less to more) is used.
 In this scenario, a generic recommendation (not maturity level specific) is given to improve the maturity further along the sliding scale.

-6.2 Recommendations overview
+6.2 Recommendations' overview